anormalperson8/Birthday/README.md

 #### Version 2.0.2
 - Owner can now modify server information.
 - The code is now slightly more readable.
 (It is still far from actually readable)

-## Version 2.1

-#### Version 2.1.0
-- Changed get_birthday so that whether a user's birth year is displayed depends on the `allow` attribute on their birthday entries.
-- Changed all past users' entries' `allow` attribute to `false` (Except for itself).

-#### Version 2.1.1
-- Added the ability for the owner to add/delete server from the server data file.

-#### Version 2.1.2
-- The info command now has a cover page briefly introducing Eevee.

 ## Main files